sfeucht/sfeucht.github.io/content/rerereading.md

 <i>What exactly are we doing when we read LLM-generated text?
 (A follow-up to <a href="https://sfeucht.github.io/rereading">"Writing That's Not Language (Yet)."</a>)</i>
 </span>

 Recently, a [nonsense LLM-generated paper](https://x.com/micahgoldblum/status/1989088547777966512?s=20) kicked up some outrage in the community after receiving several positive reviews at ICLR, a popular deep learning conference.
 Although it was flagged by a third reviewer and [later rejected for violating conference guidelines](https://x.com/iclr_conf/status/1989349884227715257?s=20), I found it interesting that the fake paper had made it as far as it did.
-Particularly, I was moved by this skeptical reviewer's comments:
+I was particularly moved by this reviewer's comments:

 ![I found this paper very difficult to read and comprehend.
 Beginning with the abstract—which conveys almost no meaningful insight to non-expert readers—the paper remains largely opaque throughout.
 It introduces numerous topics without proper context or explanation, ultimately leading to the unsubstantiated claim that a "verification framework" has been established.
 There are two possible explanations for this lack of clarity: (1) The paper may be written in an extremely dense and narrow style, understandable only to experts working directly in this specific subarea (which I am not), or (2) The extensive use of LLM-assisted writing tools may have resulted in text that appears technically sophisticated but lacks genuine substance or coherence.](/review3_big.png)